simsustech/slimfact/README.md

 SlimFact is a powerful invoicing solution designed to simplify your billing process.
 Whether you’re a small business owner, freelancer, or enterprise, SlimFact offers seamless invoice management with the following features:

   1. Immutable invoices:
-      - Once an invoice is created, it remains unchanged.
+      - Once an invoice is opened, it remains unchanged.
 No accidental modifications or discrepancies.
       - Fully rendered in the browser, eliminating the need for additional PDF generation packages.

   2. Flexible billing: